ekinertac/podlift/docs/commands.md

 ### Flags

-- `--scp` - Use SCP to transfer image (default if no registry configured)
-- `--skip-build` - Skip building, use existing image
+- `--skip-build` - Skip building Docker image
-- `--skip-healthcheck` - Don't wait for health checks
+- `--skip-healthcheck` - Skip health check
-- `--parallel` - Deploy to all servers simultaneously (default: serial)
+- `--parallel` - Deploy to all servers in parallel (default: serial)
+- `--dry-run` - Show what would happen without executing
+- `--zero-downtime` - Use zero-downtime deployment with nginx (default: true)

 ### Process